ghislain-roy/test-hello/README.md

 # test-hello
 a first test for a git repository

+this file is being edited by Ghislain with the goal to reintegrate into the master branch ASAP